WYB929/WYB929.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

- I am currently a M.S. student in Computer Science at [NYU Courant](https://cs.nyu.edu/home/index.html).
-Before that, I received my Bachelor's degree in Computer Science and Mathematics at NYU Courant.<br>
+I am a first-year Ph.D. student in Computer Science at [Northwestern University](https://www.northwestern.edu), where I am a member of the [Xenobot Lab](https://www.xenobot.group/) advised by Prof. [Sam Kriegman](https://skriegman.github.io).  <br>

+Previously, I earned my Bachelor’s degree in Computer Science and Mathematics, as well as my Master’s degree in Computer Science, from [NYU Courant](https://cs.nyu.edu/home/index.html).
+I was fortunate to be advised by Prof. [Lerrel Pinto](https://www.lerrelpinto.com) and Prof. [Lakshminarayanan Subramanian](https://cs.nyu.edu/~lakshmi/Lakshmi/Home.html).
 <br>
 My research interests lie at the intersection of machine learning and robotics, with a particular focus on dataset creation, data processing, ML model design, and conducting real-world experiments for diverse, multimodal robotic manipulation tasks in both simulated and real-world environments.
 My goal is to enable robots to generalize across a wide range of tasks and environments while minimizing reliance on labor-intensive data collection.
 Additionally, I am interested in leveraging large language models (LLMs) and vision-language models (VLMs) to enhance robots' capabilities in action and task planning. <br>
 <br>
-I am currently working with Prof. [Lerrel Pinto](https://www.lerrelpinto.com) on robot learning policies and related real-world robot experiments.

 <!-- My CV could be found [here](https://wyb929.github.io/files/CV_Yibin_Wang.pdf). -->